electricimp/impTest/README.md

 ```

 [*\_\_FILE\_\_* and *\_\_LINE\_\_*](https://github.com/electricimp/Builder#variables) variables are defined in the [**Builder**](https://github.com/electricimp/Builder),
-which may be useful for debugging information.
+they may be useful for debugging information.
 Here is the usage example:

 ```squirrel
 this.assertEqual(